Delles/gestiune-magazin/project-docs/project-structure.md

 # Project Structure

 This document outlines the directory structure of the Inventory Management System.
+The `project-docs/` and `.cursor/` directories are not included in this update and remain as they were.

 ```plaintext
 gestiune-magazin/